cds-snc/platform-forms-client/README.md

 The speech service must accept multipart form data with an `audio` file and optional `language` field, and return JSON in the form `{ "text": "..." }`.
 The prototype limits audio uploads to 25 MB and does not log audio or transcripts in this application.

+#### Proof-of-concept steps

+The smallest useful implementation has two steps:

+1. Run a pinned faster-whisper service locally or in a disposable development environment, connect it through the proxy, and verify a real English and French answer reaches one public form text field.
+2. If the software path works, run the same service as one private, development-only CDS workload and verify private connectivity, health checks, and one transcription request.

+The first step does not require Terraform, GPU capacity, service discovery, an internal load balancer, or deployment automation.
+Those become relevant only to the second step, and only as much as needed to validate the private deployment.
+Autoscaling, production hardening, dashboards, and broad form-field rollout are outside this proof of concept.

 ### Edit `@gcforms/core` styles locally